Easy Yellow Split Pea Soup

 If you are a regular reader of Penny’s Recipes, you will know that I love simple, tasty and low cost recipes and that I love to receive guest posts.
 Well here is a guest recipe that is fabulously simple and really delicious!
 It is a soup made from yellow split peas.

-This is a soup that somehow feels right for warmer, sunnier days.
 It is very easy to make with few ingredients and lots of flavour.